celestiaorg/CIPs/cips/cip-26.md

 1. Documentation and APIs related to block time and block production MUST be updated to reflect this change.

-1. The `ttl-num-blocks` parameter in the mempool configuration SHALL be increased from 5 to 12.
+1. The default `ttl-num-blocks` parameter in the mempool configuration SHALL be increased from 5 to 12.
 This change is necessary to maintain consistency with the new block time and ensure that transactions remain in the mempool for a similar duration as before.
     1. Current default: `ttl-num-blocks = 5`
     1. New default: `ttl-num-blocks = 12`